Phoenix616/lang/README.md

 # lang
-Language config framework for Bukkit, Bungee, Velocity and standalone Java programs.
+Language config framework for Bukkit, Sponge, Bungee, Velocity and standalone Java programs.

 Has the ability to select the correct locale depending on the user.